harvester/docs/docs/troubleshooting/os.md

 # Operating System

-Harvester runs on a OpenSUSE-based OS.
+Harvester runs on an OpenSUSE-based OS.
 The OS is a derivative of [cOS toolkit](https://github.com/rancher-sandbox/cOS-toolkit).
-We provide information and tips to help users troubleshoot OS-related issues in this guide.
+The following sections contain information and tips to help users troubleshoot OS-related issues.

-## How to log in to a Harvester node?
+## How to log into a Harvester node

-Users can log in to a Harvester node with the username `rancher` and the password or SSH keypair that is provided during installation.
+Users can log into a Harvester node with the username `rancher` and the password or SSH keypair provided during installation.
 The user `rancher` can execute privileged commands without entering a password:

 ```